 - Does keeping this information secret take too much of your energy?

 When the time seems right, be honest with family, friends, and others.
 While there is no single right way to tell others, here are some approaches to think about.

-Suggest interaction.
-When confronted with the news, often the biggest concern for family is how they should act around the person with Alzheimer’s disease.
+- Suggest interaction.
+When confronted with the news, often the biggest concern for the family is how they should act around the person with Alzheimer's disease.
 They wonder if they should act differently and how they will interact.
 Explain to them that they can still have a normal relationship with the elder.
-They also shouldn’t be condescending or act differently, or avoid contact.
-Help them understand to avoid correcting the person if he or she makes a mistake or forgets something.
+They also shouldn't be condescending or act differently or avoid contact.
+Help them understand to avoid correcting the person if they make a mistake or forget something.
 Help them plan fun activities with the person, such as going to family reunions, church, community activities, or visiting old friends.

-After all is said and done, and the news is communicated, caregivers must expect a harsh reality that accompanies Alzheimer’s disease.
+After all is said and done and the news is communicated, caregivers must expect the harsh reality that accompanies Alzheimer's disease.
 No matter how well you communicate the diagnosis, realize that some people may drift out of your life, as they may feel uncomfortable around the person or may not want to provide memory care.
-At the end of the day, you can only do your best, and you cannot control how others will react.
+At the end of the day, you can only do your best and not control how others will react.